Sports Therapy BSc (Hons)

 How will you be taught?

-Placement links have been forged with a number of local professional and amateur football, rugby, cricket and basketball teams - other sports also provide placement opportunities.
+You have an opportunity to consolidate your practical skills and communication skills in clinics, at external events and placements throughout the course.
+Links have been forged with a number of local professional and amateur football, rugby, cricket and basketball teams - other sports also provide placement opportunities.
 Students in previous years have also undertaken placements abroad with a range of sports teams.

 Meet the team